Unit 731: Other accounts

-Former medical worker Takeo Wano claimed to have seen a Western man, believed to be Russian, cut in half vertically and preserved in formaldehyde.
+Former medical worker Takeo Wano claimed to have seen a Russian man cut in half vertically and preserved in formaldehyde.

 Unit 100 reportedly used portable gas chambers for testing.
 Victims wore military clothing, gas masks, or nothing at all.
 Some experiments lacked any military rationale.
 For instance, one documented test measured how long it took for three-day-old babies to freeze to death.

 Prisoners and victims

 After Japan's defeat in World War II, the Japanese murdered every single prisoner in the unit.
 The remains were then buried in the Unit 731 grounds after being cremated.
 The following testimony explains how the captives were murdered:

 On August 11 and 12, after the end of the war, approximately 300 prisoners were disposed of.
 The prisoners were coerced into suicide by being given a piece of rope.
 One quarter of them hung themselves, and the remaining three quarters who would not consent to suicide were made to drink potassium cyanide and killed by injection.
 In the end all were taken care of.
 The prisoners were made to drink potassium cyanide by mixing it with water and putting it into bowls.
 The injections were most likely chloroform.

 In 2002, Changde, China, site of the plague flea bombing, held an "International Symposium on the Crimes of Bacteriological Warfare," which estimated that the number of people slaughtered by the Imperial Japanese Army germ warfare and other human experiments was around 580,000.
 The American historian Sheldon H. Harris states that over 200,000 died.
-In addition to Chinese casualties, 1,700 Japanese troops in Zhejiang during Zhejiang-Jiangxi campaign were killed by their own biological weapons while attempting to unleash the biological agent, indicating serious issues with distribution.
+In addition to Chinese casualties, 1,700 Japanese troops in Zhejiang during the Zhejiang-Jiangxi campaign were killed by their own biological weapons while attempting to unleash the biological agent, indicating serious issues with distribution.
 Harris also said plague-infected animals were released near the end of the war, and caused plague outbreaks that killed at least 30,000 people in the Harbin area from 1946 to 1948.

 Some test subjects were selected to gather a wide cross-section of the population and included common criminals, captured bandits, anti-Japanese partisans, political prisoners, homeless and mentally disabled people, which included infants, men, the elderly and pregnant women, as well as those rounded up by the Kenpeitai military police for alleged "suspicious activities".
 Unit 731 staff included approximately 300 researchers, including doctors and bacteriologists.